cooperhewitt/collection-people/README.md

 concordances.csv
 ==

-These are people who've had a hand in the Cooper Hewitt collection who we (think we) know about at another institution or in another database of people.
+These are people who've had a hand in the Cooper Hewitt collection who we _think_ we know about at another institution or in another database of people.

+**As of this writing there are some mistakes in this list** but it's mostly correct and a valuable resource and a step, however, in the right direction.

 * freebase:id